ghemanthca-ctrl/Hemanth/README.md

 ## Fund Reporting Manager | Chartered Accountant | Private Equity & Fund Accounting Professional

-Welcome to my GitHub profile!
+Welcome to my profile!

-I'm a Chartered Accountant with over 10 years of experience in fund accounting, fund reporting, financial reporting, audit, and private equity operations.
+I'm a Chartered Accountant with over 10 years of experience in funds audit, fund reporting, financial reporting, audit, and private equity operations.
 Currently, I work as a **Fund Reporting Manager**, leading teams to deliver accurate, timely, and high-quality financial reporting for investment funds.

 ### 👨‍💼 About Me